Moving House Checklist

 - Get valuable possessions assessed for insurance and check if your insurance policy will cover your move.
 If not, your removals company should be able to provide cover – get it early to avoid any complications

 - Purchase a journal or file to keep documents and notes on your move – include to-do lists, important numbers, dates and details of conversations

 6 weeks before you move

 With a little over a month until your moving day, it is time to start clearing out anything you don’t want to be moved to your new home.
 It’s always best to start by making a full checklist of all your major items so you know what you will be moving and anything that will need to be disposed of before the big day.
 It will also help your removal company get an idea of the volume of items you will need moved before they visit for a pre-move survey.
 Remember, the less furniture you move, the cheaper your move will be.
-But first, get up to 5 quotes from local removal companies for your moving service.

-- Get removals quotes
+- Get Removal Quote

 - Make a full inventory of your possessions